Rentable Square Footage Sample Clauses

 AutoNDA by SimpleDocs

 Rentable Square Footage.
-Is the calculated useable square footage plus a percentage of the common area of the Building.
+Is the calculated useable square footage plus a percentage of the common area of the building.
 The total of the two equal rentable square footage.
-Formula: 973 useable square feet + 15% Load Factor = 1,119 rentable square feet Note: The actual common area square footage may exceed the Load Factor of this Lease.
+Formula: Expansion Space, Suite #103 1,283 useable square feet + 15% Load Factor =1,475 rentable square feet Note: The actual common area square footage exceeds the 15% Load Factor of the Lease.
+These square footages are approximations only and may vary from the actual square footage.
+Prior to occupancy LESSEE may inspect and measure the Expansion Space to confirm the square

 Rentable Square Footage.
 The rentable square footage of the Premises is deemed to be 70,107 square feet, measured utilizing a modified Building Owners and Managers Association (BOMA) standard (revised 1996) as determined and applied by Landlord's architects (the “modified BOMA 1996 standard”).
 Tenant and Landlord agree that the square footage of the Premises will not be remeasured.